 ● Magic Keyboard

-Apple's smallest professional computer is nearing its inevitable update after the 16-inch MacBook Pro and 2020 MacBook Air both saw updates this past year.
-A new 13-inch MacBook Pro with new processors, new keyboard, and other new features released on May 4, putting into question when a 14-inch MacBook Pro could potentially launch in 2020.
+Apple's smallest professional computer is nearing its inevitable redesign after the 16-inch MacBook Pro received a screen-size update in late 2019.
+A new 13-inch MacBook Pro with Apple Silicon released in November, putting into question when a 14-inch MacBook Pro could potentially launch in 2021.

 "14-inch MacBook Pro" Potential Features